Last Updated on June 10, 2020 by Leyla Kazim

 The large platters delivered consisted of an array

-of appetising bite-sized typical Mauritian starters (or gajaks)
+of appetising bite-sized typical Mauritian starters (or gajaks).
+These included

 aubergine bringele (aubergine slices coated in a light chickpea batter); well